Some1sm/DigitalWellbeingForWindows/README.md

 - **Auto-Refresh**.
 Auto-Refresh charts on intervals.

 ## Installation
-**Download the .msi** installer of the [latest version / release](https://github.com/some1sm/DigitalWellbeingForWindows/releases/latest).
+**Download the .exe** installer of the [latest version / release](https://github.com/some1sm/DigitalWellbeingForWindows/releases/latest).

 _Windows Defender SmartScreen will block the installation of this file.
 Read the source code if you have any doubts, or run a [VirusTotal](https://www.virustotal.com/) scan._